The International Trade Law Review: China

 Decisions by WTO panels and the Appellate Body have had a positive effect on MOFCOM's practice in trade remedy cases.
 In recent years, we have noticed obvious laudable improvements in transparency throughout the proceedings at MOFCOM.
 It is not too long since a foreign producer or exporter may have found that MOFCOM's simple and short disclosures made it quite difficult to understand its calculation of a specific dumping margin.
 In recent investigations, however, MOFCOM has provided detailed information to foreign producers and exporters about the calculation of the dumping margins.
 It is now conducting more thorough price impacts and causation analysis in its investigations.

-During 2017, China initiated a record number of trade remedy investigations: 10 new anti-dumping investigations and one new anti-subsidy investigation.
 During 2018, the number of trade remedy investigations newly initiated by China was still very high: seven new anti-dumping investigations and three new anti-subsidy investigations.
 To some extent, the tide receded a little in the first half of 2019 and MOFCOM initiated just five new anti-dumping investigations and one new anti-subsidy investigation during that year.
-No new investigations have been initiated by MOFCOM in the first half of 2020.
+During 2020, four new anti-dumping investigations and four new anti-subsidy investigations were initiated.
+No new investigations were initiated by MOFCOM in the first half of 2021.

-1 David Tang is an international trade partner, Yong Zhou is a counsel and Jin Wang and Jessica Cai are senior associates at JunHe LLP.
+1 David Tang and Jessica Cai are partners, Yong Zhou is a counsel and Jin Wang is a senior associate at JunHe LLP.

 2 The interim review of pyridine produced by Jubilant Life Sciences Limited in India was requested by both the Chinese domestic industry and Jubilant Life Sciences Limited.